iterative/dvc.org/content/blog/2021-09-21-collaborative-experiments.md

 dvc remote add -d cloud_remote gdrive://1k6aUYWphOulJlXgq4XbfKExWGyymTpEl
 ```

-This adds the remote storage for DVC to track and now we'll be able to push and
+This adds the remote storage named `cloud_remote` for DVC to track and we'll be
-pull the exact code and data to reproduce any experiment from end to end.
-With
+able to push and pull the exact code and data to reproduce any experiment from
-your Git remote and DVC remote in place, you can start pulling data and
+end to end.
+With your Git remote and DVC remote in place, you can start pulling
-experiments from the cloud to your local machine.
+data and experiments from the cloud to your local machine.

 You can learn more about the Google Drive setup in
 [the docs](https://dvc.org/doc/command-reference/remote/add).
 The main thing you